Mann Vasanai: Production

-Pandiyan was selling bangles in Madurai, India when he was spotted by director Bharathiraja who offered him the lead role in his film Mann Vasanai.
+The actor Pandiyan was spotted by director Bharathiraja, while seeing him selling bangles in Madurai and offered him the lead role in Mann Vasanai.
 Asha Kelunni Nair was spotted by Bharathiraja, who was searching for a new heroine for the same film, and went on to play the female lead of the film, making her acting debut.
 She was given the screen name Revathi.
 While filming the climax scene, Bharathiraja slapped Revathi to ensure that she cried as required for the script, rather than use glycerine.

 Soundtrack

 The music was composed by Ilaiyaraaja.

-Reception
+Release and reception

+Mann Vasanai was released on 16 September 1983.
 Ananda Vikatan, in a review dated 2 October 1983, rated the film 48 out of 100.
 S. Shivakumar of Mid-Day wrote "A love story based on a real incident is a trifle too long with some unnecessary song sequences but all this is compensated for by the technical brilliance" and appreciated the performances of Pandian and Revathi.
+Jayamanmadhan of Kalki praised the acting of star cast, Kannan's cinematography and Ilaiyaraaja's music but felt as there is no care in plotting the story and what should be given in what proportion, when we come out of the theatre, only vibrations are left in our chest and concluded there is more of smell of blood than the smell of sand.
 The film ran for over 200 days in theatres.
-It later won the Filmfare Award for Best Tamil Film.
-Revathi received Filmfare Special Award – South for her performance in the film.
+It won the Filmfare Award for Best Film – Tamil, and Revathi received Filmfare Special Award – South for her performance in the film.